-This section of the course focuses on how class warfare is waged as a deliberate strategy to win popular support before communists take power.
-Communist regimes typically persecute and kill ‘class enemies’ after taking power, as occurred in Soviet Russia and Communist China (‘kill the kulaks!’).
-Information about class warfare after communist regimes take power is found in the ‘Utopia through Terror’ section of the course.
+This section of the course focuses on two topics: first, how class warfare (class struggle) is waged as a deliberate strategy to win popular support before communists take power (e.g., ‘social justice’ rhetoric); and second, how communist regimes typically persecute and kill ‘class enemies’ after taking power, as occurred in Soviet Russia and Communist China (‘kill the kulaks!’).

 - Class Conflict, http://en.wikipedia.org/wiki/Class_conflict (“Marxist Perspectives”)